marcusphilips/edge-detect/README.md

 # edge-detect
-A little side project for edge detection in python
+A personal project for edge detection in python